VinnyXP/novelverse-ai-scribe/README.md

    - Synopsis
    - Tags
    - Number of volumes and chapters
-4. Generate or upload a cover image
+4. Generate or upload a cover image (Generation is not available yet)
 5. Select your preferred AI model
 6. Click "Create My Story"

 The application will:
 1. Create the story structure in Supabase
-2. Generate the cover image using DALL-E 3
 3. Generate the story content using your chosen AI model
 4. Store all content in the database
-5. Redirect you to the story page
+5. Redirect you to the story page (must see )

 ## Architecture